Google Translate Disclaimer

 Sustainable Food Systems

-Everyone should have access to nutritious, safe, affordable and culturally appropriate food that meets their dietary needs and food preferences.
-The food system should operate in a way that protects our food system for future generations.
+Everyone should have access to nutritious, safe, affordable food that fits their culture, dietary needs and preferences.
+The food system should operate in a way that protects it for future generations.

-Having a sustainable food system means making sure everyone now and, in the future, has enough healthy food.
-Sustainable food systems are economically successful, they benefit society as a whole (not just corporations) and help to protect the environment by conserving resources and reducing pollution so future generations also have food security.
+A sustainable food system makes sure everyone, now and in the future, has enough nutritious food.
+It helps the economy, benefits everyone (not just companies) and protects the environment by saving resources and reducing pollution so future generations also have enough food.

 A sustainable food system is good for our health in many ways.
-It makes sure we always have access to safe and healthy food, which keeps us physically and mentally well.
-It promotes healthy, stable environments and helps to address climate change so we can live well and continue to have access to nutritious foods.
-Sustainable food systems also encourage us to connect with nature and our communities, which boosts our overall well-being.
+It makes sure we always have access to safe and nutritious food, which keeps us physically and mentally well.
+It promotes healthy, stable environments and helps fight climate change so we can live well and continue to have access to nutritious foods.
+Sustainable food systems also encourage us to connect with nature and our communities, which makes us feel better overall.

 From ‘grow it’ to ‘throw it’ and everything in between, our food system includes: